-Variance Application VP-01017A - A variance from Section 27-442(d) Table III, is required for Lot 31 Block A for a reduction in the lot frontage at the street line.
+A variance from Section 27-442(d) Table III, was required for Lot 31, Block A, for the originally submitted preliminary plan, for a reduction in the lot width at the front street line.
 The Zoning Ordinance requires that a lot in the R-80 Zone have 50 feet of frontage on a street.
-Lot 31, Block A, is proposed with 41.87 feet of street frontage.
-A variance of 8.13 feet is required.
+Lot 31, Block A, was proposed with 41.87 feet of existing street frontage along the arc of the cul-de-sac.
+A variance of 8.13 feet was required.

-The following three findings are required to be made, pursuant to Section 27-230(a) of the Prince George S County Zoning Ordinance, for the approval of a variance.
+The following three findings are required to be made, pursuant to Section 27-230(a) of the Prince George County Zoning Ordinance, for the approval of a variance.
+Staff was unable to make these required findings; the plan was revised.